GLiT: Neural Architecture Search for Global and Local Image Transformer: Related work

-The vision community has witnessed bloom of interest and attention in combining transformers with CNN, including DETR~\cite{DETR} and Deformable DETR~\cite{Defor-Detr} for object detection, ViT~\cite{vit_trans} and Deit~\cite{deit} for image classification, and IPT~\cite{ipt-chen2020pre} for multi low-level tasks.
+\textbf{Transformers in Vision.} The vision community has witnessed bloom of interest and attention in combining transformers with CNN, including DETR~\cite{DETR} and Deformable DETR~\cite{Defor-Detr} for object detection, ViT~\cite{vit_trans} and DeiT~\cite{deit} for image classification, and IPT~\cite{ipt-chen2020pre} for multi low-level tasks.
 Different from DETR~\cite{DETR} and Deformable DETR~\cite{Defor-Detr}, our method does not rely on CNNs for feature extraction.
 Instead, the whole model is totally based on transformer architecture.
 Deformable DETR~\cite{Defor-Detr} introduces local mechanism to reduce computation by only attending to small set of key sampling points around a reference.
 The new local mechanism is not well optimized on GPUs, so training Deformable DETR still needs quadratic memory costs.
 Differently, our proposed locality module helps to reduce not only the computation but also the memory resources.
 It is more efficient than the local attention in Deformable DETR.

-ViT~\cite{vit_trans} and Deit~\cite{deit} also remove the need of CNNs for feature extraction.
-ViT~\cite{vit_trans} proposes the vision transformer, which is a totally transformer-based network without convolutional layer for image classification.
-The transformer-based network establishes the global attention of all input tokens but needs much more additional training data to achieve the comparable performance with CNNs.
-Deit~\cite{deit} proposes the heavy regularization to solve the problem and achieves similar performance with CNNs.
-Our work is motivated by the success of ViT and is built on ViT.
-Different from ViT and Deit, which directly adopt the transformer architecture, we design a new transformer model via introducing local attention and search the optimal architecture through Neural Architecture Search.